 The student who officially withdraws from all of his/her courses for a given term from Sam Houston State University may be eligible for a refund of tuition and the specified fees, based upon the highest number of hours in which he or she is enrolled for the term.

-Students that are registered for more than one part of term for the Fall would not need to process a resignation unless they are dropping ALL class for ALL parts of term.
+Students that are registered for more than one part of term would not need to process a resignation unless they are dropping ALL class for ALL parts of term.
 Students process course drops as normal.

 Refunds are made in accordance with the following refund schedule: